ModUDuke/Causal-Inference-Introduction/chapter3.md

 key: e7a246aa66
 ```

 Another variable that might be important is `ranking`, which reflects the quality of the team's performance.
-As the team improves, its ranking gets closer to #1, and it makes sense that people will be more interested to go to games if the team is good.
+As the team improves, its ranking gets closer to #1, and if they get worse, their ranking moves closer to #30.
+It makes sense that people will be more interested to go to games if the team is good, i.e. is ranked near #1.
 But is that true in our sample?
 Let's find out.

 `@instructions`
 - 1) Generate a line graph of team national ranking vs. attendance.